-In our analysis (Section 4.1) we looked for, and failed to find, any uncatalogued sources in our dataset which were so bright that they would have been catalogued if they were persistent.
+In our analysis (Section 4.1) we looked for, and failed to find, any uncatalogued sources in our data set which were so bright that they would have been catalogued if they were persistent.
 The lack of such sources may indicate that we did not find the counterpart to the IceCube trigger, or simply that we observed too late after the trigger, when the source had faded below the limit of the existing catalogues.
 How bright the EM counterpart to a non-EM trigger is at a given time depends on the nature of the emitting object.
 Here we consider GRBs (Klebesadel, Strong & Olson 1973), since they are expected to be sources of neutrinos and gravitational waves.
-GRBs are the brightest known EM transients in the universe, and, although they fade fairly rapidly, they give us a reasonable upper limit on the brightness we may expect from the X-ray counterpart to a non-EM trigger.
+GRBs are the brightest known EM transients in the Universe, and, although they fade fairly rapidly, they give us a reasonable upper limit on the brightness we may expect from the X-ray counterpart to a non-EM trigger.

-The top panel of Fig. 5 shows the distribution of the Xray flux of GRB afterglows observed with XRT, at a range of times since the trigger.
-These were derived using the live XRT GRB catalogue (Evans et al. 2009) from which we used the light-curve fits for all GRBs with at least 5light-curve bins (i.e. where the fit was reasonably well constrained), and an ECF of $4.1 \times 10^{11}$ erg cm-2 ct-1, which is the mean value in that catalogue.
-About 60% of GRBs are expected to be above the the typical RASS/XSS sensitivity limit of $\sim\!3\!\times\!10^{-12}$ erg cm $^{-2}$ s $^{-1}$ (0.3-10 keV) at one hour after the trigger, this falls to about 15% by eight hours.
-Comparing this with the delay between the IceCube trigger and the start of the Swift observations (Table 1) we would expect that in $\sim 8$ of cases we should have found an uncatalogued source above the RASS/XSS limit, if the neutrino triggers were related to GRBs.
-The lack of any such object rules out the idea that all 20 triggers arose from GRBs with >99% (i.e. 3- $\sigma$ ) confidence.
-However, the companion paper to this one (Aartsen et al., in preparation) shows that many (or all) of the neutrino triggers could have been spurious;
+The top panel of Fig. 5 shows the distribution of the X-ray flux of GRB afterglows observed with XRT, at a range of times since the trigger.
+These were derived using the live XRT GRB catalogue (Evans et al. 2009) from which we used the light-curve fits for all GRBs with at least five light-curve bins (i.e. where the fit was reasonably well constrained), and an ECF of $4.1 \times 10^{11}$ erg cm-2 ct-1, which is the mean value in that catalogue.
+About 60 per cent of GRBs are expected to be above the typical RASS/XSS sensitivity limit of $\sim 3 \times 10^{-12}$ erg cm-2 s-1 (0.3-10 keV) at one hour after the trigger; this falls to about 15 per cent by eight hours.
+Comparing this with the delay between the IceCube trigger and the start of the Swift observations (Table 1) we would expect that in $\sim 8$

 Figure 5.
 The cumulative distribution of the brightness of GRB afterglows detected by the Swift-XRT.
-The solid line showed the flux 1 hour after the trigger, the dashed line is 1.8 hours after the trigger, and the dot-dashed and dotted lines are for 4 and 8 hours after the trigger, respectively.
+The solid line showed the flux 1 h after the trigger, the dashed line is 1.8 h after the trigger, and the dot-dashed and dotted lines are for 4 and 8 h after the trigger, respectively.
 The brightness is taken by evaluating the best-fitting model at these times, which may involve extrapolating past the time a GRB ceases to be detected by Swift.
 The top panel shows all GRBs, the centre panel shows only the short GRBs.
-The bottom panel is as the centre panel, but with the GRBs shifted to be at a distance of 200 Mpc [assuming the redshifts given in Rowlinson et al. (2013)].
+The bottom panel is as the centre panel, but with the GRBs shifted to be at a distance of 200 Mpc (assuming the redshifts given in Rowlinson et al. 2013).